feature-engine/feature_engine/docs/user_guide/creation/CyclicalFeatures.rst

         'months': [3, 7, 9, 12, 4, 6, 12],
         })

-Now we set up the transformer to find the maximum value automatically:
+Now we set up the transformer to find the maximum value of each variable
+automatically:

 .. code:: python

-    cyclical = CyclicalFeatures(variables=None, drop_original=True)
+    cyclical = CyclicalFeatures(variables=None, drop_original=False)

     X = cyclical.fit_transform(df)

 The maximum values used for the transformation are stored in the attribute `max_values_`:

 .. code:: python